mbgarrett84/AI4Cyber4Accounting/index.md

 When activity falls outside of the normal range, that activity could be stopped or slowed, an alert could be sent to security personnel, or highlighted for further review in activity history logs.

 ## 2. Deploy and Publish Model
-Anomaly detections systems can be implemented for company network and other asset activity.
+Anomaly detection systems can be implemented for company network and other asset activity.

 Anomaly detection systems are often implemented as part of SIEM systems or could added to more limited network, or other asset, monitoring applications.